hmchen47/DataScience/ML/MLNN-Hinton/16-DeepNN.md

   </div>

 + A crucial property of the pose vectors
+  + able to get neural network to represent these pose vectors, vectors of neural activity $\to$ property
-  + modeling spatial transformation w/ linear operations
+  + property: modeling spatial transformation w/ linear operations
     + easier to learn a hierarchy of visual entities
     + easier to generalize across viewpoints
+  + issue: small changes in viewpoint $\to$ the pose vectors of neural activities changed
   + invariant geometric properties of a shape
     + invariant in the weights, not in the activities
+      + weights representing the relationship btw a part and a whole
+      + e.g., $T_{ij}$ not depending on viewpoint
+      + to get the invariant properties of a shape into a weights
+      + changing viewpoint  $\to$ all those pose vectors in the activities changed
+      + getting neural activities invariant to viewpoint = the pooling in a convolution neural network behaved
+    + equivariant activities
-    + equivariant activities: varying the pose of the object $\implies$ varying activities
+      + varying the pose of the object $\implies$ varying activities
+      + goal: getting neural activities equivariant = the pose of the object varying the activities of the neurons vary = the percept of an object not its label but its appearance
     + changing the viewpoint $\implies$ changing the percept of an object

 + Imposing coordinate frames in order to represent shapes
+  + proposed by Irvin Rock, The Logic of Perception ([Wikipedia](https://tinyurl.com/w8ktgqr))
   + evidence of visual systems to represent shapes
   + What country is this?
 Hint: Sarah Palin (left diagram)
-  + the square and the diamond: very different percepts $\to$ different paroperties
+  + the square and the diamond: very different percepts $\to$ different properties
+    + perceiving as a tilted square $\to$ acutely  sensitive to whether the angles are right angles
+    + perceiving as an upright diamond $\to$ not sensitive to the angle
+      + the angles probably 5 degrees off and not noticed
+      + sensitive to whether the corner on the left and the corner on the right w/ the same height
+  + representing shape $\to$ imposing coordinate frames on them
+    + square or diamond: the same thing in appearance but the percepts totally different
+    + depending on what coordinate frame imposing

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://tinyurl.com/u3whuvf" ismap target="_blank">